HL7/fhir-saner/fsh/ig-data/input/pagecontent/transaction-2.md

 periodically report on availability of resources to a Measure Consumer.

+This transaction defines the create and update operations that a MeasureConsumer and MeasureSource actor must support.

 ### Actors Roles

 ![Figure 2.2-1: Produce Measure Use Case Diagram](transaction-2-uc.svg "Figure 2.2-1: Produce Measure Use Case Diagram")